USPTO Examiner LUCK SEAN M - Art Unit 2881

 Prosecution Timeline

 The median time to disposition (half-life) for applications examined by LUCK, SEAN M is 24 months.
-This places the examiner in the 73% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+This places the examiner in the 83% percentile for prosecution speed.
+Applications move through prosecution relatively quickly with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +10.0% benefit to allowance rate for applications examined by LUCK, SEAN M. This interview benefit is in the 46% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +17.3% benefit to allowance rate for applications examined by LUCK, SEAN M. This interview benefit is in the 59% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness